Mira Hoteit

-Mira Hassan Hoteit (ميرا حسن حطيط; born 20 September 2000) is a Lebanese footballer who plays as a full-back for English club London Bees and the Lebanon national team.
+Mira Hassan Hoteit (ميرا حسن حطيط; born 20 September 2000) is a Lebanese footballer who plays as a full-back for English club London Bees.

 Club career

 Born in Nabatieh, Lebanon, Hoteit began playing organised football at age 15 after enjoying casual games with her older brother.
 She played for several teams in the Lebanese Women's Football League, starting at GFA, before joining Zouk Mosbeh in 2017, and then Safa in 2019.

 Hoteit left Lebanon to pursue her studies at University College London in 2021.
 She joined London Seaward in the FA Women's National League Division One South East (fourth tier) ahead of the 2022–23 season.
 Hoteit played 19 games during the 2023–24 season, scoring twice and getting one assist.

 After two seasons, Hoteit moved to fellow Division One South East side London Bees ahead of the 2024–25 season.
 She was featured as one of several part-time players taking part in the 2024–25 Women’s FA Cup fourth round.
 Hoteit played 24 games in all competitions, scoring three goals and getting five assists in the process.
 In May 2025, London Bees extended her contract for a further season.